 This type of human trafficking is especially lucrative to slave owners because they are able to ‘sell’ the victim multiple times each day, generating much more money than a drug, for example, which you can only sell once.
 Siddharth Kara, an expert on modern day slavery, estimates that traffickers earn around $36,000 per sex trafficking victim, with the average cost of a slave being around $450.

-Sex trafficking victims are often women and children from impoverished communities with little to no job prospects.
+Sex trafficking victims are often women and children from impoverished communities in developing countries with little to no job prospects.
 Oftentimes, the trafficker will be someone who used to live in the same village and will return home bragging about how much money they have working as a hostess, dancer or waitress abroad, convincing these girls that they should follow in her footsteps.

 Other common ways in which women are recruited into sex trafficking are advertisements in magazines for waitressing jobs abroad (such as the Makler newspaper in Moldova), or the ‘lover boy’ technique, where a man will forge a relationship with a woman before forcing her to work as a prostitute.